These Are the Foods You Can and Can't Eat on the Keto Diet

 Nuts and seeds

 Some more high-fat staples that can stay in your diet are nuts and seeds.
-A wide range is allowed on keto, including almonds, walnuts, chia seeds, hemp seeds, pecans, flaxseed, and peanuts, as well as nut butter options like peanut butter and almond butter.
+A wide range is allowed on keto, including:

-Because you’re trying to avoid refined sugar, finding condiments at the grocery store can be tough.
-As long as you find options that don’t contain any added sugar, you’re good to go.
-That typically means things like unsweetened ketchup, avocado oil mayo, and sugar-free BBQ sauce.
+Because you're trying to avoid refined sugar, finding condiments at the grocery store can be tough.
+As long as you find options that don't contain any added sugar, you're good to go.
+That typically means things like:

 What can't you eat on the keto diet?